How to file a criminal complaint so that it can be dealt with

 What is the most common crime for which a criminal complaint is filed?

 An interesting source in this case is the Ministry of the Interior’s report on the situation of internal security and public order, which maps the reporting of offences to the police.
-The result is this graph:
+The result is this chart:

 Graf hlášení deliktů policii